 With respect, that question does not take into account the fact that the universe, as huge as it is, has a surrounding boundary.
 The ‘space-time continuum’ sits within that boundary.
 Logically, a theorised Creator of that ‘continuum’ would have an existence separate from it, where time itself, and beginnings and endings, have no value what-so-ever.

 As a humorous anecdote, I was teasing my nephew, then three years old.
 He got most indignant.
 And for my punishment he sent me to the ‘thinking spot’.
-(That was a punishment that he himself was accustomed to.)
-I asked how long did I need stay in the thinking spot and he answered, with a note of genuine seriousness, “Forever!”
+(That was a punishment that he himself was used to.)
+I asked how long did I need stay in the thinking spot and he answered, with a note of real seriousness, “Forever!”
 Doubting his knowledge of the concept I asked him just how long was “forever”.
-Still with a stern look on his face he answered, “Until bed-time.”
+Still with a stern look on his face, he answered, “Until bed-time.”

-I would suggest that our adult grasp of time concepts, relating to beyond the boundaries of our universe, is just as naïve as my young nephew’s grasp of time was within it.
+I would suggest that our adult ‘grasp’ of time concepts, relating to beyond the boundaries of our universe, is just as naïve as my young nephew’s understanding of time that was within it.
 We cannot know about such things until we have experienced them for ourselves, or at least received some evidence of their existence!